okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 // Add the $auth plugin from the Okta Vue SDK to the Vue instance Vue.use(Auth, {
+  // Replace this with your Okta domain:
   issuer: 'https://{yourOktaDomain}.com/oauth2/default',
+  // Replace this with the client ID of the Okta app you just created:
   client_id: '{clientId}',
   redirect_uri: 'http://localhost:5000/implicit/callback',
   scope: 'openid profile email'